About Jason Chow

 There are basic guidelines you should observe if you intend to share files with employees or even clients.
 Here are some best practices to ensure that your file-sharing activities remain secure.

-Many services today work on a freemium model.
-That means you can, in fact, technically use some Cloud storage or file-sharing services at no cost.
+Free cloud storage means you can, in fact, technically use some Cloud storage or file-sharing services at no cost.
 No cash payments don’t mean you’re getting off scot-free though.

 Almost without exception, any service that’s free will extract payment in some other form – typically your personal data.
 By making use of the information you provide, most services will be able to use that data in many ways.